$42.92-$53.17 hourly / $7,439.12-$9,215.78 monthly / $89,269.44-$110,589.36 annual

 Education and Experience:

-A. Graduation from a recognized four-year college or university with a major in Web-based communications, graphic design, information technology, or a related field AND one year of recent, full-time, paid experience in the design and development of an educational or business Web site.
+A. A bachelor's degree from a recognized college or university with a major in Web-based communications, graphic design, information technology, or a related field AND one year of recent, full-time, paid experience in the design and development of an educational or business Web site.

 B. Graduation from high school or its equivalent AND twenty-four semester units from a recognized college or university in Web-based communications, graphic design, information technology, or a related field AND three years of recent, full-time, paid experience in the design and development of an educational or business Web site.